Less risk

 First and only boat with suspension in this range

 The Wallaby Boats are the first commercial boats applying the Nauti-Craft suspension system.
-The system is patent protected and Wallaby Boats has the exclusive rights to build the WB-14, WB-15/16 and WB-18.
+The system is patent protected and Wallaby Boats has the exclusive rights to build the WB-10 through WB-24.
 Additionally to the Nauti-Craft patent, the boats incorporate several other patens.
-E.g. for cables, recovery system and landing method on a WTG.
+E.g. for cables, energy recovery system and landing method on a WTG.